Yang233666/KGE-Calibrator/README.md

 ## 🔍 Overview

-We support the following KGE models:
+You can evaluate KGEC with the following KGE models:

 * **TransE** (`Main-Transe.py`)
 * **ComplEx** (`Main-ComplEx.py`)